Rel1cx/eslint-react/README.md

 <h1 align="center" alt="title">ESLint React</h1>

-ESLint plugin for React function components with TypeScript, built (mostly) from scratch.
+ESLint plugins for React function components with TypeScript, built (mostly) from scratch, built (mostly) from scratch.

 ## Public packages

 - [`@eslint-react/eslint-plugin`](./packages/eslint-plugin) - The main ESLint plugin package including all rules and configs in this repository.
-- [`@eslint-react/jsx`](./packages/jsx) - AST Utility Module for Static Analysis of JSX in ESLint.
+- [`@eslint-react/jsx`](./packages/jsx) - AST utility module for static analysis of JSX in ESLint.

 ## Supported engines